PostHog/posthog.com/contents/tutorials/css-selectors-for-actions.md

 As the name suggests, [**autocapturing** is the easiest option](/blog/is-autocapture-still-bad), because users don't have to do anything - actions are identified and captured automatically.
 While this is really nice, the amount of events generated this way can sometimes be overwhelming for a targeted analysis.

-**Toolbar**, on the other hand, allows to visually select a specific UI element right on your webiste which later will be attributed as an action.
-Under the hood Toolbar generates a CSS selector matching the UI element.
-Toolbar is quite clever, but sometimes automatically generated selector can be too broad or, on the contrary, too narrow.
-This might be the right time to create a selector manually.
+The **toolbar**, on the other hand, enables you to visually select a specific UI element right on your website which will later be attributed as an action.
+Under the hood the toolbar generates a CSS selector matching the UI element.
+The toolbar is quite clever, but sometimes automatically generated selectors can be too broad or, on the contrary, too narrow.
+In these instances, you can create a selector manually.

 But first of all, what exactly is a **CSS selector**?